 Ok then, ready for some good ol’ low country boil?
 Here goes!Print

 - 2 stalks of celery, cut in half

 - 2 tablespoons Old Bay seafood seasoning

 - 1 pound baby red potatoes

-- 2 ears corn, husked and cut into quarters
+- 2 ears corn, husked and cut into halves or quarters

 - 1 pound smoked andouille sausage, cut into 1 inch pieces

 - In large pot, combine celery, onion, garlic, 1 tablespoon seafood seasoning and 10 cups water, bring to a boil.